OpenIDC/mod_auth_openidc/README.md

 receives user identity information from the OP in a so called ID Token and passes the identity information (a.k.a. claims) in the ID Token to applications hosted and protected by the Apache web server.

-It can also be configured as an OAuth 2.0 *Resource Server* (RS), consuming bearer access tokens and introspecting/validating them against a token introspection endpoint of an OAuth 2.0 Authorization Server and authorizing the Clients based on the introspection results.
+It can also be configured as an OAuth 2.0 *Resource Server* (RS), consuming bearer access tokens and validating them against an OAuth 2.0 Authorization Server, authorizing the Clients based on the validation results.

 The protected content and/or applications can be served by the Apache server itself or it can be served from elsewhere when Apache is configured as a Reverse Proxy in front of the origin server(s).